aibelbin/notes_s5/Data Science/MOD 4.md

 $$
 \text{Confidence}(A \Rightarrow B) = \frac{\text{Support}(A \cup B)}{\text{Support}(A)} = P(B|A)
 $$

+#### Algorithm

+1. Identifying Frequent Item-Sets

+•The Apriori algorithm starts by looking through all the data to count how many times each single item appears.
+These single items are called 1-Item- Sets.
+•Next it uses a rule called minimum support this is a number that tells us how often an item or group of items needs to appear to be important.
+If an item appears often enough meaning its count is above this minimum support it is called a frequent Item-Set.

+2. Creating Possible Item Group

+•After finding the single items that appear often enough (frequent 1-item groups) the algorithm combines them to create pairs of items (2-item groups).
+Then it checks which pairs are frequent by seeing if they appear enough times in the data.
+•This process keeps going step by step making groups of 3 items, then 4 items and so on.
+The algorithm stops when it can’t find any bigger groups that happen often enough.

+3. Removing Infrequent Item Groups

+•The Apriori algorithm uses a helpful rule to save time.
+This rule says: if a group of items does not appear often enough then any larger group that incl2 udes these items will also not appear often.
+•Because of this, the algorithm does not check those larger groups.
+This way it avoids wasting time looking at groups that won’t be important make the whole process faster.4.
+Generating Association Rules

+The algorithm makes rules to show how items are related.

 ### Corealation analysis

 Correlation analysis is the study of strength and direction of linear relationship between two variables